booluckgmie/training/python/autoretweet/README.md

 ===**Simple Steps:**=======

-1. create developer Key (Created with Read and Write permissions) refer to [https://developer.twitter.com/]
+1. apply developer KEY (Created with Read and Write permissions) refer to [https://developer.twitter.com/]

 2. copy the python code, save as .py files